miklevin/MikeLev.in/_posts/2025-10-25-google-ai-buffalo-jump-infrastructure-intelligence-as-a-service.md

 title: 'The Google AI Buffalo Jump: How Infrastructure Shift Redefines Intelligence as a Service'
 permalink: /futureproof/google-ai-buffalo-jump-infrastructure-intelligence-as-a-service/
-description: This entry reflects my philosophy as an "intrepreneur" in the Age of AI, detailing my "AI Buffalo Jump" methodology to leverage raw machine intelligence and build durable, sovereign systems like Project Pipulate.
+description: This entry reflects my philosophy as an "intrapreneur" in the Age of AI, detailing my "AI Buffalo Jump" methodology to leverage raw machine intelligence and build durable, sovereign systems like Project Pipulate.
 It's my personal blueprint for thriving amidst rapid technological shifts, emphasizing literacy in core technologies